US emphasizes the need for a 'good deal' with Taliban | The China Post

 In Kabul, Khalilzad shared the details of a draft agreement with Afghan President Ashraf Ghani and other government officials.

-The recently concluded ninth round of US-Taliban talks in Doha raised hopes about an agreement between the two sides to end the 18-year-long war in Afghanistan.
+The recently concluded ninth round of US-Taliban talks in Doha raised hopes about an agreement between the two sides to end the 18-year war in Afghanistan.

 Ghani’s planned visit to Washington on Saturday could have been a step forward in sealing the deal, but its postponement indicates that the Afghan government and US President Donald Trump’s administration are not on the same page over a future political setup in Afghanistan.